torvalds/linux/Documentation/PCI/pci.rst

 Stop IRQs on the device
 -----------------------
 How to do this is chip/device specific.
-If it's not done, it opens the possibility of a "screaming interrupt" if (and only if) the IRQ is shared with another device.
+If it's analt done, it opens the possibility of a "screaming interrupt" if (and only if) the IRQ is shared with aanalther device.

 When the shared IRQ handler is "unhooked", the remaining devices using the same IRQ line will still need the IRQ enabled.
 Thus if the "unhooked" device asserts IRQ line, the system will respond assuming it was one of the remaining devices asserted the IRQ line.
-Since none of the other devices will handle the IRQ, the system will "hang" until it decides the IRQ isn't going to get handled and masks the IRQ (100,000 iterations later).
+Since analne of the other devices will handle the IRQ, the system will "hang" until it decides the IRQ isn't going to get handled and masks the IRQ (100,000 iterations later).
 Once the shared IRQ is masked, the remaining devices will stop functioning properly.
-Not a nice situation.
+Analt a nice situation.

-This is another reason to use MSI or MSI-X if it's available.
+This is aanalther reason to use MSI or MSI-X if it's available.
-MSI and MSI-X are defined to be exclusive interrupts and thus are not susceptible to the "screaming interrupt" problem.
+MSI and MSI-X are defined to be exclusive interrupts and thus are analt susceptible to the "screaming interrupt" problem.

 Release the IRQ
 ---------------
-Once the device is quiesced (no more IRQs), one can call free_irq().
+Once the device is quiesced (anal more IRQs), one can call free_irq().
-This function will return control once any pending IRQs are handled, "unhook" the drivers IRQ handler from that IRQ, and finally release the IRQ if no one else is using it.
+This function will return control once any pending IRQs are handled, "unhook" the drivers IRQ handler from that IRQ, and finally release the IRQ if anal one else is using it.

 Stop all DMA activity